eunid/netID-docs/docs/sso/index.md

 Clients specify during authentication calls which master data they request to be authorized by a user for transfer; if the user agrees, the client receives an *id_token* and a *userinfo* object as a JSON structure. *id_token* and *userinfo* objects also contain the end user's subject identifier (*sub*).

 netID uses [Pairwise Subject Identifiers](https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes) to derive client specific subject identifiers during authentication requests.
-The subject identifier is derived using the host portion of the *redirect_uri* (Callback URL) and used to store data transfer authorization grants in the backend.
-That means clients of a specific service must use the same callback urls (in terms of host portion) during their authentication calls to avoid duplicated data transfer authorization / different subject identifiers between clients.
+The subject identifier is derived using the host portion of the *redirect_uri* (Callback URL), to ensure that the `sub` value is the same for all clients of a service make sure that the *redirect_uri* points to the same host across all clients of a service.

 ### Claims and Scopes